-As a entrepreneur, you’re very protective of your business.
-After all, it took a lot of blood, sweat and tears to reach your position in life.
+As an entrepreneur, you’re very protective of your business.
+After all, it took a lot of blood, sweat, and tears to reach your position in life.
 And unless you built your business with your future spouse, there’s a good chance you want to keep him or her out of it if the two of you should get divorced.

 Here are six ways to protect your business from divorce.

 One of the most effective and simplest ways to divorce-proof your business is to sign a prenuptial agreement.
 Not all prenups are ironclad, but working with an experienced divorce lawyer will help increase your chances of the agreement standing in court.

 Both of you will need to have your own, separate attorneys for a prenup to be valid.
 You must both also disclose all of your liabilities and assets.